-Since 2013 I have dedicated a portion of my time to improving science education outreach in the city of Athens, GA as well as at the University of Georgia.
-Many of these organizations have graduate student participation from the Dept of Plant Biology.
+Since 2013 I have dedicated a portion of my time to improving science education outreach in the city of Athens, GA, the University of Georgia, and Sonoma County, CA. Many of these organizations have graduate student participation from the Dept. of Plant Biology, as well as community involvement.

 American Society of Plant Biologists (ASPB)